jibf/agent_hard_benchmark/README.md

    3. gpt-4-turbo-2024-04-09
    ...

-USER MODELS (for multi-agent benchmarks):
+USER MODELS (for benchmarks with a llm user):
 ---------------------------------------------
 USER_API_KEY and USER_BASE_URL not configured
-This is optional and only needed for multi-agent benchmarks like ToolSandbox
+This is optional and only needed for benchmarks with a llm user like ToolSandbox
-Note: CFBench uses a fixed judge model (gpt-4o-2024-08-06) via USER_API_KEY for response evaluation
 ```

 ### 4. Running Benchmarks